NVIDIA/cuda-quantum/docs/sphinx/install.rst

   .. note::

     Executing the activation script from the CUDA Quantum installation directory requires *write* permissions to that directory.
-    If that is not feasible, the user might copy the `distributed_interfaces` sub-directory to a local location and execute the activation script from there.
+    If you do not have the necessary permissions, copy the `distributed_interfaces` sub-directory to a local location and execute the activation script from there.

     In this scenario, since the activated plugin (`libcudaq_distributed_interface_mpi.so`) is outside the CUDA Quantum installation,